-Our treatment of households extends the models of Blundell, Chiappori, Magnac, and Meghir (2002) and Vermeulen (2003) to allow for households in which both spouses do not necessarily work full time and in which both spouses make labor force participation decisions.10 In particular, we assume that individuals can choose from H discrete labor supply possibilities, in addition to non-participation.11 In addition, it provides a natural way to incorporate the participation decision, a margin that is likely important in explaining the long-term trends in consumption inequality.
-Further assume that L^f , L^m , Y, $w^f(l)$, and $w^m(l)$ are observed in the data.
-As is consistent with our empirical exercise, C and P are observed although the distribution of private consumption between the husband and wife (C^f and C^m) is not observed.
+Our treatment of households extends the models of Blundell, Chiappori, Magnac, and Meghir (2002) and Vermeulen (2003) to allow for households in which both spouses do not necessarily work full time and in which both spouses make labor force participation decisions.
+In particular, we assume that individuals can choose from Hdiscrete labor supply possibilities, in addition to non-participation.
+Further assume that $L^f$ , $L^m$ , Y, $w^f(l)$ , and $w^m(l)$ are observed in the data.
+As is consistent with our empirical exercise, C and P are observed although the distribution of private consumption between the husband and wife ( $C^f$ and $C^m$ ) is not observed.